audioxide/data/data/posts/20191228-articles-top-10-albums-of-2019.md

 ---

 *The album is dead, long live the album.
-We’d be lying if we said this year of our Lorde was bursting with instant classics, but that’s brought it’s own charms.
+We’d be lying if we said this year of our Lorde was bursting with instant classics, but that’s brought its own charms.
 This was a slow burner year, where the best albums were weird and wonderful rather than tour de forces.
 From newcomers to old favourites there’s been a lot to love and a lot to look forward to in the coming decade.*

 ------